What is a non-lucrative visa for Spain? How to get one as a British citizen and why it may be the answer to retirement in Spain

 How much income do you need to retire in Spain?

-The cost of living in Spain is relatively low, and you can retire comfortably in Spain at around $25,000 a year.
-However, this is relative to your lifestyle and also depends on the region you choose to live in Spain.
+The cost of living in Spain is relatively low, and you can retire comfortably in Spain on around $25,000 a year.
+However, this is relative to your lifestyle and also depends on region you chose to live in Spain.

 What visa do you need to retire in Spain?